-More than 300 olive ridley sea turtles were found dead this week off Mexico's southern coast, an alarming loss for a species classified as vulnerable to extinction by the International Union for Conservation of Nature.
+More than 300 olive ridley sea turtles were found dead in August 2018 off Mexico's southern coast, an alarming loss for a species classified as vulnerable to extinction by the International Union for Conservation of Nature.
 The turtles were floating together in a cluster near Oaxaca, National Geographic reports, apparently all killed by the same wayward fishing net.

 These turtles are just the latest victims of a growing problem that's decimating marine animals around the world.
 The killers are known as "ghost nets" — abandoned or lost fishing lines, nets and traps that drift in the water or snag on reefs or rocks along shorelines, trapping and killing animals for years, even decades.